- First Name

 - About Me

-My first book, Radio and the Politics of Sound in Interwar France, 1921-1939 (Cambridge, 2016) examines the democratization of radio in France, illustrating how broadcasting became a new platform for political engagement by transforming the act of listening into an important, if highly contested, practice of citizenship.
-Rejecting older models of broadcasting as the weapon of totalitarian regimes or a tool for forging democracy from above, the book offers a more nuanced picture of the politics of radio by uncovering competing interpretations of listening and the many diverse uses of broadcast sound that flourished between the world wars.
+My first book, Radio and the Politics of Sound in Interwar France, 1921-1939 (Cambridge, 2016) examined the democratization of radio in France, illustrating how broadcasting became a new platform for political engagement by transforming the act of listening into an important, if highly contested, practice of citizenship.
+Rejecting older models of broadcasting as the weapon of totalitarian regimes or a tool for forging democracy from above, the book provided a nuanced picture of the politics of radio by uncovering competing interpretations of listening and the many diverse uses of broadcast sound that flourished between the world wars.

 I am currently working on an NEH-funded book project titled Polio and its Afterlives: Disability and Epidemic Disease in Twentieth Century France, the first scholarly studio of polio and its survivors in France.
 Although polio has largely disappeared from public memory, mid-century polio epidemics claimed the lives of thousands and left many people with permanent disabilities.
 Weaving together histories of epidemic disease, public health, and medicine with the social and cultural history of disability, this interdisciplinary study examines how polio restructured France’s welfare state and health care systems, fueled vaccine development and biomedical research, and mediated France’s geopolitical status during an era of decolonization and rising American predominance.
 Moreover, by charting the lives of polio survivors across the tumultuous political landscape of the twentieth century, this book will also uncover the complex and shifting intersections between disability and citizenship, providing a new framework for understanding the history of inclusion and exclusion in modern France.